 HOLDINGS: 4 volumes

-ACCESS: Special Collection M-91 is housed in two document boxes; due to fragility, the ledgers may not be photocopied, but some pages may be digitally scanned or photographed.
+ACCESS: Special Collection M-091 is housed in two document boxes; due to fragility, the ledgers may not be photocopied, but some pages may be digitally scanned or photographed.
 Please contact the staff in advance of your visit to coordinate access to these materials for research purposes.

 When available, this collection is available for on-site use only in the Rare Book and Manuscripts Reading Room.
 Some of the material in Special Collection M-091 may be photocopied, digitally scanned or photographed, subject to condition.
 For collections marked limited access, researchers are advised to contact the library at least three business days in advance of their visit to submit a request to view the physical material.